HTTPWorkshop/httpworkshop.github.io/index.md

 Note that it is **not** a decision-making body; see the [HTTP Working Group](https://httpwg.org).

-The HTTP Workshop may return.
+The HTTP Workshop may return in 2026.
 {:.banner}

 Past HTTP Workshops include: